martinkearn/Content/Blogs/Durable Functions Retry Timeout Callback.md

 Durable Functions are very well suited to these kinds of requirements because Durable Function allows for long-running operations (see [Human interaction and timeouts in Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-phone-verification?tabs=csharp)).
 Durable Functions also allows complex retry logic to be coded using standard code conventions such as `do/while` loops and `try/catch` blocks.

-Though the example given is based around using Databricks, it can apply to any external system that has long-running operations.
+Though the example given is based on Databricks, it can apply to any external system that has long-running operations.

 ## Call-back and timeout

-Durable Functions has a great way to call and external system and wait for a call-back, this is called "wait for external event" and is explained in details at [Handling external events in Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-external-events?tabs=csharp).
+Durable Functions has a great way to call external systems and wait for a call-back, this is called "wait for external event" and is explained in details at [Handling external events in Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-external-events?tabs=csharp).

 The basic gist is that an orchestration function can use the `WaitForExternalEvent` method of the function context to tell the function to wait until an external request is received on a specific endpoint.